 Mix the bread crumbs and parmesan cheese together in a container large enough to roll the fish into.

-Roll the fish fingers into the bread crumb / parmesan cheese mixture and place on a cookie sheet / tray that has been sprayed with pam or similar product.
+Roll the fish fingers into the bread crumb / parmesan cheese mixture and place on a cookie sheet on Parchment paper.

 Preheat the oven to 400* Fahrenheit.